linhaishe/fullstackopencourse/part5/README.md

 We can do E2E testing of a web application using a browser and a testing library.
 There are multiple libraries available.
 One example is [Selenium](http://www.seleniumhq.org/), which can be used with almost any browser.
 Another browser option is so-called [headless browsers](https://en.wikipedia.org/wiki/Headless_browser), which are browsers with no graphical user interface.
 For example, Chrome can be used in headless mode.

-They do have some drawbacks too.
-Configuring E2E tests is more challenging than unit or integration tests.
-They also tend to be quite slow, and with a large system, their execution time can be minutes or even hours.
+They do have some drawbacks too. ==Configuring E2E tests is more challenging than unit or integration tests.== They also tend to be quite slow, and with a large system, their execution time can be minutes or even hours.
 This is bad for development because during coding it is beneficial to be able to run tests as often as possible in case of code [regressions](https://en.wikipedia.org/wiki/Regression_testing).

 E2E tests can also be [flaky](https://hackernoon.com/flaky-tests-a-war-that-never-ends-9aa32fdef359).
 Some tests might pass one time and fail another, even if the code does not change at all.